Archive For The “Uncategorized” Category

 Please note: This database is available to Individual-level and above NEHGS members only.
 Consider membership.

 Today we’re announcing two new sketches in Western Massachusetts Families in 1790.
-The new sketches focus on Isaac Buck of Chesterfield and Noah Drake, also of Chesterfield.
+The new sketches focus on Cary Briggs of Hancock who married Elizabeth Jones and Reuben Cooley of Greenwich who married first Sarah Train, then Elizabeth Needham.

 We’d like to thank Sam Sturgis for his help making this update possible.

-Today we’ve added two new volumes and updated two volumes in Massachusetts: Roman Catholic Archdiocese of Boston Records, 1789-1920 from St. Francis de Sales in Charlestown.
-This update adds over 16,400 records and over 66,600 names to search.
+Today we’ve added three new volumes and updated three volumes in Massachusetts: Roman Catholic Archdiocese of Boston Records, 1789-1920 from St. Joseph in Boston.
+This update adds over 15,800 records and over 59,400 names to search.

 We’d like to thank Sam Sturgis for his help making this parish available online.

 The new and updated volumes are listed below.
 Volumes with an asterisk have been updated.
 Previously they were truncated to only display records from before January 1, 1901.
-Now they are presented on our site in their complete form:
+Now they are presented on our site in their complete form or presenting records up to December 31, 1920:

 Please note: This database is available to Individual-level and above NEHGS members only.
 Consider membership.